Leskodamus/generic-bubble-sort-c/README.md

 # Generic Bubble Sort Library in C

-Sort any type using a custom comparator function in C using the bubble sort algorithm
+Sort any type using a custom comparator function in C using the bubble sort algorithm.

+No preprocessing using macros and no use of `_Generic`, just pure C.

 ## Usage